The Diatonic Accordion

 The diatonic accordion

-The diatonic accordion is known for it’s contribution to traditional folk music.
+This instrument is mainly known for it’s contribution to traditional folk music.
 It is a little box with a few buttons.
 It is a diatonic instrument, which means it is relatively easy to play (only) a few keys on this instrument.
 One button produces two notes, one when the bellows are pushed and another when they are drawn.
 It is easy to play simple chords on it, one finger is enough for that if you play in the key in which it is tuned.
 This makes it relatively easy to play simple songs on this instrument, but complicated to play difficult harmonies.

-The diatonic accordion was created in the middle of nineteenth century and by the end of that century it looked a lot like the instrument does today, though it had only one row of buttons.
-In the beginning of the twentieth century more and more diatonic accordions had two rows of buttons.
-By 1930 there were diatonic accordions with five rows of buttons.
-At first the diatonic accordions were cheap and not of great quality, but this changed in that period.
-In the picture, Peter Pot plays on an instrument by Castagnari, an Italian luther of beautiful diatonic accordions.
+The instrument was created in the middle of nineteenth century and by the end of that century it looked a lot like it does today, though it had only one row of buttons.
+In the beginning of the twentieth century more and more of these instruments had two rows of buttons.
+By 1930 some of them had five rows of buttons.
+At first the instruments were cheap and not of great quality, but this changed.
+In the picture, Peter Pot plays a beautiful instrument by Castagnari, an Italian luthier of beautiful diatonic button accordions.

-The diatonic accordion has always been the instrument for weddings and parties, but is was also the instrument for the poor and it was not taken very seriously.
-There still are some prejudices against that instrument, although this is changing slowly.
+It was always used for weddings and parties, but is was also the instrument for the poor and not taken very seriously by the cultural elite.
+There still are some prejudices against it, although this is changing slowly.
 It is relatively easy to play a simple melody on it and for a simple chord you only have to press one button.
-Of course, to be able to play like Peter Pot and other virtuoso diatonic accordion players, it is vital to take studying on the instrument.
+Of course, to be able to play like Peter Pot and other virtuoso diatonic accordion players, it is vital to study very seriously on the instrument.
 The way many modern musicians play on the instrument, it is high time they get credit for their beautiful work.

-Nowadays players often develop their own style on the diatonic accordion, sometimes with sidesteps to pop and jazz.
+Nowadays players often develop their own style on this instrument, sometimes with sidesteps to pop and jazz.
 Peter Pot is one of them.
 He is inspired by Italian, French and Basque folk, but his background as a rock drummer and his love for modern jazz have influenced his compositions just as much.

-Peter Peije (1879-1942) was a famous diatonic accordion player from Drachten in the Netherlands.
-Peter Pot is a distant nephew from Peije.
+Peter Peije (1879-1942) was a famous master of the instrument from Drachten in the Netherlands.
+Peter Pot is a distant nephew of Peije.
 Peije was born in Ureterp as Freek de Jong and was a street musician.
 He was very popular and played a lot at weddings and parties.
-A statue of him was erected in Drachten (see the image).
+A statue of him was erected in Drachten (see below).